nuxt/nuxt/docs/3.api/1.composables/use-head.md

   **Type**: `string`

-  Sets static page title on an individual page.
+  Sets a page's static title.

 - `bodyAttrs`

   **Type**: `Record<string, any>`

-  Sets attributes of the `<body>` tag.
+  Sets the `<body>` tag attributes.
 Each object property is mapped to the corresponding attribute.

 - `htmlAttrs`

   **Type**: `Record<string, any>`

-  Sets attributes of the `<html>` tag.
+  Sets the attributes of the `<html>` tag.
 Each object property is mapped to the corresponding attribute.